Artemio Ricarte: Philippine–American War

 The second phase of the Philippine Revolution was ushered in when the Americans brought back Aguinaldo from exile on May 19, 1898.
 Ricarte was a minor figure at this stage.
 He was the rebel commander of Santa Ana when Manila fell to the combined Filipino-American forces on August 13, 1898.
 With the help of Rear Admiral George Dewey, commander of the American Asiatic Squadron anchored in Manila Bay, and General Wesley Merritt of the American Army, the Filipino troops routed the Spanish command of General Fermin Jaudenes.
-This eventually led General Jaudenes to surrender the City of Manila to Admiral Dewey, thus the liberation of the Philippines from the Spanish colonizers.
+This eventually led General Jaudenes to surrender the City of Manila to Admiral Dewey, thus the liberation of the Philippines from Spanish control.

 General Ricarte was jubilant over the victory, thinking it was the prelude to the attainment of complete Philippine independence.
-Unfortunately, however, the Americans afterwards refused to recognize the participation of the Filipinos in the siege of the city and even deprived them of their rights as victors to triumphantly enter its gates.
+However, the Americans afterwards refused to recognize the participation of the Filipinos in the siege of the city and even deprived them of their rights as victors to triumphantly enter its gates.
 The Americans, having gotten rid of the Spaniards with the help of Filipinos, were intent on possessing the Philippines.
 This development saddened Ricarte, to the extent that later on, he considered another option by which Filipinos could gain their independence.

 When the Philippine–American War started in 1899, he was Chief of Operations of the Philippine forces in the third zone around Manila.
 In July 1900, he tried to infiltrate the American lines to enter Manila but he was captured by the Americans.
 For six months, he was locked up in the Bilibid Prisons but stubbornly refused to swear allegiance to the United States.
 Because of this, the Americans exiled him to Guam, together with many of the other rebel prisoners in the islands, termed Irreconcilables by them, including Apolinario Mabini.
-The exile lasted for two years with him receiving an offer of return to the Philipenes in 1903.
+The exile lasted for two years with him receiving an offer of return to the Philippines in 1903.